Stó꞉lō: Early period

-There is a continuous record of occupation of S'ólh Téméxw by aboriginal people dating from the early Holocene period, 5,000 to 10,000 years ago.
+There is a continuous record of occupation of S'ólh Téméxw by First Nations people dating from the early Holocene period, 5,000 to 10,000 years ago.
 Two archaeological sites referred to in the Origins section are well documented.
 Additional archaeological evidence from the early period has been found throughout the region, including sites at Stave Lake, Coquitlam Lake, and Fort Langley.

 Middle period

 Many more sites exist that date from the middle Holocene period (c.
-5,500-3,000 years ago).
+5,500–3,000 years ago).
 Tools found indicate considerable continuity with the early period.
 One striking feature of this period is the introduction of permanent house sites, showing evidence of cultural transmission from a nomadic to a more sedentary lifestyle between 5,000 and 4,000 years ago.
 Characteristic of this period were decorative and sculpted stone items, an increasingly complex relationship with the environment, and a more stable and increasingly complex culture.
 The now extinct Coast Salish woolly dog appeared for the first time during this period.